anima-wg/brski-cloud/anima-brski-cloud.md

 * error: return a suitable 4xx or 5xx error response (as defined by [BRSKI] and HTTP) to the Pledge if the request processing failed for any reason.
 * redirect to Owner Registrar: redirect the Pledge to an Owner Registrar via 307 response code.
-* redirect to owner EST server: issue a voucher (containing an est-domain attribute) and return a 200 response code.
+* redirect to owner EST server: issue a voucher (containing an "est-domain" attribute) and return a 200 response code.

 ### Pledge Ownership Look Up {#PledgeOwnershipLookup}